savvato-software/all_docs/getting_started.md

 ## Install the following on your computer locally:

-1. MySQL server and client (v8.0.30, or higher)
+1. MySQL server and client (v8.0.30, or higher, but less than v8.1)
 2. NodeJS along with npm (most recent)
 3. Java 22
 4. Maven (most recent)